gibbok/typescript-book/README.md

 user2.attributes?.map(console.log) // Property 'map' does not exist on type 'string | string[]'.
 Property 'map' does not exist on type 'string'. user2.nickName // string | string[] | undefined

-// Using `satisfies` operators we can properly infer the types const user3 = {
+// Using `satisfies` operators we can properly infer the types now const user3 = {
     name: 'Simon',
     nickName: undefined,